ma-gilles/recovar/README.md

-## VII.
-Using/extending the source code

-I hope some developpers may find parts of the code useful for their own projects.
-See [this notebook](recovar_coding_tutorial.ipynb) for a short tutorial.

 ## TLDR
  (WIP - Untested)
 A very short example illustrating the steps to run the code on EMPIAR-10076.
 Read above for more details: